Fauna of the Amazon rainforest

-The Amazon rainforest is a species-rich biome in which thousands of species live, including animals found nowhere else in the world.
-To date, there is at least 40,000 different kinds of plants, 427 kinds of mammals, 1,300 kinds of birds, 378 kinds of reptiles, more than 400 kinds of amphibians, and around 3,000 freshwater fish are living in Amazon.
+The Amazon rainforest is a species-rich biome in which thousands of species live, many of which are endemic.
+To date, there are at least 40,000 different types of plants, 427 types of mammals, 1,300 types of birds, 378 types of reptiles, more than 400 types of amphibians, and around 3,000 types of freshwater fish known to be living in the Amazon.